 The one building material that’s the lifeblood home construction: lumber.

-Because of world events last year, commodities markets and international trade were disrupted in a way not seen before.
+Because of world events since early 2020, commodities markets and international trade were disrupted in a way not seen before.
 Prices on everything -- from groceries to construction materials -- went up quickly and stayed that way.

 Once the pandemic hit, entire supply chains were crippled.
 Raw materials of all sorts became harder to come by -- lumber included.

 Across the country, logging operations and sawmills were shut down or drastically reduced operations for many months, creating a lumber shortage.
 Imported lumber and timber that supplemented domestic production became hard to come by as international trade came to a near-standstill.

 The pandemic housing boom compounded matters more.
 Throughout 2020 and 2021, the real estate market was a seller’s dream.
-Many who lived in crowded urban areas looked to leave, while existing homeowners found they needed bigger spaces.
-Very quickly, the real estate market became a seller’s dream.
+Many who lived in crowded urban areas looked to leave while existing homeowners found they needed bigger spaces.
+With a limited inventory of homes for sale, house prices skyrocketed.

-Lumber prices are a sore spot for the custom home builder and the future homeowner.
-Many are wondering, “When will lumber prices go down?”
+Lumber prices remain a sore spot for the custom home builder and the future homeowner.

 Reducing the Impact of Lumber Prices Regardless of World Events

 While there’s no way to insulate an industry from the effects of a global event, there are ways to reduce their impacts.
 For custom home builders, becoming an associate of a materials supplier with an established network and efficient construction method brings some stability to materials costs.

 Affiliating With a Building Materials Supplier